davidnoq/Foodcraft/sprint4.md

 - About e2e test to determine if webiste if visitable.

 # List unit tests for backend
-- GET for retrieving recipes in database
+- GET for user-specific recipe lists
 - POST for adding a recipe to the database
 - POST for signing into an existing and nonexistant user
 - POST for signing up with an existing and nonexistant user
-- POST for refreshing JWT token after signin
-- Test for user-specific recipe lists
+- DELETE

 ------------